Battery-Intelligence-Lab/BatEst/README.md

 # How to Cite this Code

-Please cite the Zenodo DOI (coming soon).
+Please cite the Zenodo DOI, which can be found on the GitHub page.

 # Technical Features